-As of July 1, 2021, IUP has not yet distributed ARP Act funds to eligible students.
-However, the first disbursement of these funds is scheduled for mid-July.
-At the same time, IUP will also make additional funds available to students on an individual basis via the Emergency Response Form for Students, available online.
+As of September 31, IUP has distributed \$12,526,474.87 in ARP Act funds to eligible students.
+IUP will continue to make additional funds available to students on an individual basis via the Emergency Response Form for Students, available online.